 - Investment-grade: daily liquidity, av.
 A+ credit rating

-Equity Trustees Limited (Equity Trustees) ABN 46 004 031 298 AFSL 240975, is the responsible entity for the Smarter Money Long-Short Credit Fund (LSCF) and the Smarter Money Higher Income Fund (SMHI).
+Equity Trustees Limited (Equity Trustees) ABN 46 004 031 298 AFSL 240975, is the responsible entity for the Smarter Money Long-Short Credit Fund (LSCF), the Smarter Money Higher Income Fund (SMHI) and the Coolabah Active Composite Bond Fund (Hedge Fund) (Ticker: FIXD).
 Equity Trustees is a subsidiary of EQT Holdings Limited ABN 22 607 797 615, a publicly listed company on the Australian Securities Exchange (ASX: EQT).